 PATHOGENESIS AND PATHOLOGY

 The key to understanding IE is appreciating the pathology progression.6,14,15 Circulating organisms adhere and attach to areas with endocardial (valve) injury; such damaged areas often have deposition of platelets, fibrin, or clots, facilitating attachment and growth of the organisms.
-In 1928, Grant and colleagues16 theorized that platelet-fibrin thrombi on the heart valve serve as a nidus for bacteria to adhere, and in 1963, Angrist and Oka17 introduced the term nonbacterial thrombotic endocarditis to describe such sterile vegetations, providing experimental evidence supporting their role ...
+In 1928, Grant and colleagues16 theorized that platelet-fibrin thrombi on the heart valve serve as a nidus for bacteria to adhere, and in 1963, Angrist and Oka17 introduced the term nonbacterial thrombotic endocarditis to describe such sterile vegetations, providing experimental evidence ...